gitkraken/vscode-gitlens/README.md

 Easily visualize your repository and keep track of all work in progress.

 Use the rich commit search to find exactly what you're looking for.
-It's powerful filters allow you to search by a specific commit, message, author, a changed file or files, or even a specific code change.
+Its powerful filters allow you to search by a specific commit, message, author, a changed file or files, or even a specific code change.

 <figure align="center">
   <img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/commit-graph-illustrated.png" alt="Commit Graph" />